THE ENGRAM METHOD

 Integrated Case Studies

-Extended client scenarios requiring multiple decisions in sequence — from screening through testing to exercise prescription.
-A full clinical journey across domains.
+Extended scenarios requiring multiple decisions in sequence — from intake and assessment through programming or prescription.
+A full professional journey across domains.

 10–15 MINMULTI-DOMAIN